-We are also thankful to the Hon'ble Vice Chancellor (Prof. R. P Tiwari), the former and providing necessary guidance and help.
-Thanks to all the supporting staffs of during the course of this project work.
+We are also thankful to the Hon'ble Vice Chancellor (Prof. R. P Tiwari), the former Vice Chancellor (Prof. R.K.
+Kohli) of Central University of Punjab, for facilitating us and providing necessary guidance and help.
+Thanks to all the supporting staffs of Central University of Punjab and State Planning Board for their kind help and support during the course of this project work.